 1942 Feb.
 22 Members of WLWO staff and broadcasters take the night train to New York for Voice of America broadcasts.

 1942 Feb.
 23 OWI inaugurates new radio studios on Park Avenue in New York City.
-John Houseman named as head to radio programming in NY.
-The “Three Musketeers” from WLWO broadcast in New York for first day on February 23.
+John Houseman named as head of radio programming in NY.
+The “Three Musketeers” from WLWO broadcast in New York for the first day on February 23.

 1942 May 5 Test transmissions begin on KWID with 100,000 Watts, the country’s new most powerful shortwave transmitter.
 Soon the station broadcasts in 10 languages, 20 hours per day with programming from the OWI San Francisco studios.

-1942 Mid KGEI’s one studio quickly overflows with linguists for Japanese, Chinese, Tagalog and various Chinese and Filipino dialects, so OWI studios temporarily move to new facility being built for KSFO.
+1942 Mid KGEI’s one studio quickly overflows with linguists for Japanese, Chinese, Tagalog, and various Chinese and Filipino dialects, so OWI studios temporarily move to new facilities being built for KSFO.
 The OWI converts the old NBC studios as its headquarters and moves in on January 1, 1944.

 1942 Fall Meeting in Washington with networks and manufacturing companies to create new superpower transmitters for the OWI